Fakeeeea/Fluidsim/README.md

 The algorithm used, SPH is a particle-based simulation method used to model fluids.
 Each particle interacts with its neighbors to simulate realistic fluid behavior.
 CUDA allowed the simulation to handle a large number of particles efficiently, allowing also for prettier rendering.

+## Old_functions folder

+This folder contains all the various function used before implementing CUDA.
+They aren't refined but might be useful for someone.

 ## Possible future improvements

 - Add a parser for a settings and initial particle positions file, to allow the user to change up freely the simulation paramaters without rebuilding the whole project.